ThienVie/pwd-and-pin/README.md

 Hi I am ThienViet.

 This is my first post in Git Hub.
-I am really nervous so I try to explain so fast as I can.
+I am really nervous so I try to explain so good as I can.

 This is a password generator which I build for everyone.